Category Archives: Fribourg

 A number of raw materials were used for the production of chipped stone artefacts at the site of Arconciel/La Souche, Kt.
 Fribourg, Switzerland.
 Some of you might already know that I am doing a use wear analysis of the finds from the Late and Final Mesolithic abri for my PhD.

 Of course, I am curious to see these places and the sources of the raw material of the archaeological artefacts.
 And it is spring!
 Here on the Swiss plateau the snow is gone, and in the Alps much has already melted as well.
-So, Regula and I set out on an expedition to go and find the radiolarite outcrops in the Fribourger Prealps on the Brendelspitz.
+So, with a trusted companion I set out on an expedition to go and find the radiolarite outcrops in the Fribourger Prealps on the Brendelspitz.
 As guides we had the article by Braillard etal 2003 and the great little book Geologischer Pfad Gastlosen by Braillard and Rebetez (2010) (thank you Luc!).
 What these, sadly, did not tell us, was that we underestimated Lady Winter’s resilience and had to fight through leg-deep snow at times.
 And no, we did not bring snowshoes… By then, we were too foolhardy and just had to get up there!

 Radiolarite Braillard etal2003 web